 The aim is to improve both utility routes (journeys taken for essential trips such as work, school and shopping trips) and recreational routes (leisure trips for pleasure such as running, dog walking or learning to ride a bike) by creating or improving access routes around the town.

-Where will the paths be?
+Where will the paths be installed in 2025?

 What surface will the paths have?